 The most likely cause is the identity specified could not be used for the application pool.
 In this case there should be a warning that occurred just before this error in the Event Log which is detailed below.

 Confused?
 Got questions?
 Comments?
-Make use of your broadband and send me an email.
-I'll get back to you as soon as possible.
+Send me an email and I'll get back to you as soon as possible.
 Please be as specific as possible in your inquiry.
 Thanks!

 A user is considered invalid if it isn't a member of IIS_WPG (Internet Information Services Worker Process Group) or it hasn't been granted the right to logon as a service.
 To check and possibly fix the latter, follow these steps: